CrewsControlSolutions/CSharpLiveScrumProject/README.md

 CSS styling for the Blog Photo section is consistent with the color and font schema of the overall web app.<br><br>

 <h2>Back End</h2>
-A model contains the properties of a blog post and is linked, via Entity Framework, to a code-first database in MS SQL Server.
-Entity Framework is also used to scaffold the CRUD pages for creating the Create, Details, Edit, and Delete pages.
+A model contains the properties of a blog post.
+Entity Framework is used to create a code-first database which links to the model.
+The database is held in MS SQL Server.
+Entity Framework is also used to scaffold the CRUD pages (in this case, the Create, Details, Edit, and Delete pages).

+One of the more complex aspects is storing and retrieving blog photos.
+Storing photos is handled from the the Controller's Create action method.
+Within this method, a separate ```PhotoConvert``` method (also within the Controller) is called and passed a photo object of type HttpPostedFileBase.
+The ```PhotoConvert``` method contains a BinaryReader object which is used to convert the photo into a byte array for proper storage in the database.

+The ```ViewImage``` method, contained within the Controller, receives a photo's byte array from the database, buffers the photo, and returns a ```File``` object containing the buffered photo.
+The ```ViewImage``` method is called from numerous Views pages, such as at this line in the Index page.